-Note: All of our bores are cased the entire way from top to bottom, unlike other cut price bores we have seen that are only cased down to the rock and then left ‘open hole’.
+Note: All of our bores are cased the entire way from top to bottom, unlike other cut price bores we have seen that are only cased down to the rock, then left ‘open hole’ and not even cemented in.
 This is not good practice as bits of rock may become dislodged and fall down the hole behind the pump effectively jamming it in the bore.

 We can give a pretty good estimate on the bores yield during drilling and development (post drilling) and this is usually satisfactory for pump selection.
 In order to obtain a more accurate figure, a capacity test will need to be carried out.
 This involves installing a test pump in the bore and pumping it for a pre-determined period of time (usually 3 – 5 hours for stock and domestic, or up to 48 hrs for irrigation) whilst monitoring the draw-down of the water level in the bore.

 Rehabilitation (cleanouts) of old bores that have lost productivity are carried out by various methods ranging from mechanical to chemical methods or a combination of these methods.
 Sometimes a simple blow-out is all that is needed (min charge of $500 +GST).

 Bore reconstruction can also be carried out in an attempt stop inflow of sand and mud into bores that have been poorly constructed or in old bores where the lining has corroded or split.
 This is a costly exercise and the success rate is not guaranteed.
 After assessing the bore, we will advise what your chances are and may even recommend that a new bore be drilled.
 We will also advise what licenses will be required (bore alteration or relacement bore).

 A follow-up capacity test is usually carried out prove the success of rehabilitation or reconstruction and to clear any contaminants before reinstalling the bore pump.